 METHODS

 Between January 2013 and December 2015, a retrospective study was conducted on 1230 consecutive patients with CTO who received PCI via the anterograde approach at the General Hospital of Northern Theater Command.
 The patients were divided into an XT Group (n = 686) and a no-XT Group (n = 544) depending on whether Fielder XT guidewire was used.
-Both groups were compared for clinical parameters, lesion related characteristics, procedural outcomes and in-hospital complications.
+Both groups were compared for clinical parameters, lesion-related characteristics, procedural outcomes and in-hospital complications.
 The data were statistically analyzed using Pearson’s χ2 test for categorical variables, and Students’ t test was used to compare the quantitative data.
-Significant independent factors and risk ratio with 95% confidence interval (CI) were assessed by multivariate logistic regression analysis.
+Significant independent factors and a risk ratio with 95% confidence interval (CI) were assessed by multivariate logistic regression analysis.

 RESULTS